accessibility-luxembourg/accessibilite.public.lu/content/de/raweb1/obligations.md

 Some criteria or themes are applicable to the whole site and not to a particular page, so it is not necessary to evaluate them on all the pages in the sample.
 In this case, they may, for example, be evaluated on a single page in the sample and considered as not applicable to all the other pages.
 This methodology for reporting the results of the evaluation of these criteria is, of course, optional.
 Whatever methodology is chosen, there will be no impact on the site's overall compliance rate.
 This is particularly the case for the following criteria and themes:
   * Criterion 12.3 "Is the "sitemap" page relevant?"
   * Theme 14.
-Documentation and accessibility features".
+Documentation and accessibility features.
-  * The theme "16.
-Help desk services".
+  * Theme 16.
+Help desk services.

-#### Rate of compliance with the standard
+#### Compliance rate with the standard

 The compliance rate measures the progress made by the online service in complying with accessibility requirements.